yangboz/mustached-octo-wookie/README.md

 mustached-octo-wookie
 =====================

-Walk through Spring-boot with Solr Restful.
+Walk through Spring-boot RESTful with Solr/Tika/OpenNLP/Carrot2/Manhout... based on <<Taming Text>>.

 1.How to install Solr?